Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots

-We work in the smooth category.
-Let $N$ be a closed connected orientable 4-manifold with torsion free $H_1$, where $H_q:=H_q(N;\Z)$.
-Our main result is {\it a complete readily calculable classification of embeddings $N\to\R^7$}, up to the equivalence relation generated by isotopy and embedded connected sum with embeddings $S^4\to\R^7$.
-Such a classification was already known when $H_1=0$ by the work of Bo\'echat, Haefliger and Hudson from 1970.
-Our results for $H_1\ne0$ are new.
-The classification involves the Bo\'echat-Haefliger invariant $\varkappa(f)\in H_2$, and two new invariants: a Seifert bilinear form $\lambda(f):H_3\times H_3\to\Z$ and $\beta$-invariant $\beta(f)$ which assumes values in a quotient of $H_1$ depending on the values of $\varkappa(f)$ and $\lambda(f)$.

-For $N=S^1\times S^3$ we give a geometrically defined 1--1 correspondence between the set of equivalence classes of embeddings and an explicit quotient of the set $\Z\oplus\Z$.
+\abstract We work in the smooth category.
+Let $N$ be a closed connected orientable 4-manifold with torsion free $H_1$, where $H_q:=H_q(N; \Z)$.
+The main result is {\it a complete readily calculable classification of embeddings $N\to\R^7$}, up to equivalence generated by isotopies and embedded connected sums with embeddings $S^4\to\R^7$.
+Such a classification was earlier known only for $H_1=0$ by Bo\'echat-Haefliger-Hudson 1970.
+Our classification involves the Bo\'echat-Haefliger invariant $\varkappa(f)\in H_2$, Seifert bilinear form $\lambda(f):H_3\times H_3\to\Z$ and $\beta$-invariant assuming values in the quotient of $H_1$ defined by values of $\varkappa(f)$ and $\lambda(f)$.
+In particular, for $N=S^1\times S^3$ we define geometrically a 1--1 correspondence between the set of equivalence classes of embeddings and an explicitly defined quotient of $\Z\oplus\Z$.

-Our proof is based on Kreck's modified surgery approach to the classification of embeddings, and also uses parametric connected sum.
+Our proof is based on development of Kreck modified surgery approach, involving some simpler reformulations, and also uses parametric connected sum. \endabstract